If you are planning to travel

 Advice on what to keep in mind when planning to travel.

-For domestic travel and when staying away from home
+For all travel and when staying away from home

 It is important that you can look after yourself if you fall ill after you have arrived at your destination.
 If you are staying away from home and fall ill, you should either stay where you are until you are well again, or travel home safely, without putting others at risk of infection.
-If you are ill, do not travel home using public transport such as buses or trains.
+You should also consider what to do if someone in your party falls ill.

 Check what applies for your journey by contacting your travel organiser and insurance company before travelling.

-Remember that there may be local outbreaks of COVID-19 at your destination.
-This could result in local regulations and restrictions being introduced at short notice, which could affect your ability to travel home.
+The spread of COVID-19 is hard to predict and can change quickly at your destination.
+This could result in local regulations and restrictions being introduced at short notice, which could affect your possibility to travel home.
 If you need to stay away longer than planned, you may need to arrange additional accommodation and alternative travel.
-You should also consider what to do if someone in your party falls ill.

 For international travel